a-r-m-i-n/ddev-for-typo3-extensions/README.md

 ### Contribute

-If you are a developer and you want to submit improvements as code, you can fork this repo and make a pull request to the master branch.
+If you are a developer, and you want to submit improvements as code, you can fork this repo and make a pull request to the master branch.

 Thanks!